If your questions are not answered here, we encourage you to call our office at (541) 967-3917 or send us an email.

 (b) McCartney Recreation Area.

-(3) No person shall fail to vacate a campsite site by 2:00 p.m. daily.
+(5) No person shall fail to vacate a permitted site by checkout time.

-(5) No person shall remain in any forest, public park, or recreation area after being asked to leave by the Director or any law enforcement officer.
-If the person does not immediately leave with all personal belongings, the person is trespassing and, in addition to other lawful remedies, may be prosecuted for criminal trespass.
+(7) No person shall remain in any forest, public park, or recreation area after being asked to leave by the Director or any law enforcement officer.
+If the person does not immediately leave with all personal belongings, the person, is trespassing and, in addition to other lawful remedies, may be prosecuted for criminal trespass.